The Government Chatbot Becomes the Front Desk

 Two Public Lessons

 New York City's MyCity chatbot became the cautionary case.
 The city launched the system as part of a business services portal.
-Official launch materials framed the broader MyCity Business site as a way to help entrepreneurs start, operate, and grow businesses, including a pilot for the city's first citywide AI chatbot.
+Official launch materials framed the broader MyCity Business site as a way to help entrepreneurs start, operate, and grow businesses, including a pilot for the city's first citywide AI chatbot drawing on more than 2,000 NYC Business pages.

 In March and April 2024, reporting by The Markup and the Associated Press found that the chatbot had provided inaccurate or unlawful-sounding guidance about city rules.
 AP reported that the tool remained online after the problems were public, even as the mayor acknowledged some answers were wrong.
-The case matters because the chatbot was not an underground experiment or a third-party novelty.
-It was on an official city system, serving people who may have been trying to comply with the law.
+The later public record matters too: a December 2025 New York City Comptroller audit said the chatbot launched in September 2023, expanded to include 311 content in March 2025, and still provided inaccurate information and inconsistent responses.
+On June 25, 2026, the official chatbot endpoint stated that the beta test had ended.
+The lesson is not simply "take it down."
+It is that public experiments need error accounting, user notice, and exit criteria before they are placed at the front desk.

 The second lesson comes from outside government but applies directly to public service interfaces.
 In Moffatt v.
-Air Canada, the British Columbia Civil Resolution Tribunal held Air Canada liable after a customer relied on misleading bereavement-fare information from the airline's website chatbot.
-Legal summaries of the decision emphasize that the tribunal treated the chatbot as part of the company's website, not as an independent actor whose mistakes could be disowned.
+Air Canada, 2024 BCCRT 149, the British Columbia Civil Resolution Tribunal held Air Canada liable after a customer relied on misleading bereavement-fare information from the airline's website chatbot.
+The tribunal treated the chatbot as part of the company's website, not as an independent actor whose mistakes could be disowned.

 Government should absorb the deeper lesson before it is forced into a public-service version of the same dispute.
 If an institution deploys an automated interface under its own authority, it should expect to own the consequences of that interface.
 The chatbot is not a separate speaker.
 It is an institutional mouth.